-One bottle of prosecco,one bottle of water, a small fruit cake and late check-out till 4pm (subject to availability)
+A bottle of prosecco, a small fruit cake and late check-out till 4pm (subject to availability)

 The state-of-the-art fitness centre has TechnoGym equipment (including treadmills, exercise bikes and weights) and a CrossFit training area.
 Ask for the services of a personal trainer, or use the expansive city views – courtesy of floor-to-ceiling windows – as your motivation.
 Book in for a yoga session, which (if the weather’s on your side) can be held on the terrace at sunrise or sunset.